ckarras/openhab2-addons/addons/binding/org.openhab.binding.sinope/readme.md

 ```
 Bridge sinope:gateway:home [ hostname="[YOUR_GATEWAY_IP_OR_HOSTNAME]", gatewayId="[YOUR_GATEWAY_ID]", apiKey="0x1F 0x5D 0xC8 0xD5 0xCD 0x3A 0xD7 0x23"]
 ```
-The devices are identified by the ids that the Sinopé device return when you discovered it.
+The devices are identified by the ids that a Sinopé device returns when you have discovered it.

 ```
 thermostat room [ deviceId = "0x00 0x00 0x35 0x86" ]